Tenerife Speckled / Intermediate Lizard at Montaña de Guaza, Los Cristianos: 19th – 21st May

 Trail start point (left) and most challenging stretch (right)

-From this point the way forward is plain, following the line of the highest dry stone walls in the top picture, then zig-zagging above the trees at the left, where things become challenging.
-The left-hand picture (above) really does show part of the trail.
-From the top the route continues to the summit of the Mirador, while more traverse Guaza giving access into further hiking areas in the south-western corner of Tenerife.
-My base was the long white building at the top right of the vistas below (slide show).
+From that point the way forward is plain, following the line of the highest dry stone walls in the top picture, then zig-zagging above the trees at the left, where things become challenging.
+The right-hand picture (above) really does show part of the trail.
+From the top one route continues to the summit of the Mirador, while more traverse Guaza giving access into further hiking areas in the south-western corner of Tenerife.
+My base was the long white building at the top right of the vistas in this slide show (below).

-On the ascent, as so often happens, a pale-looking lizard suddenly emerged from rocks on one side of the track and posed nicely (below).
+On the ascent, as so often happens if and when it does, a suitably pale-looking lizard emerged from rocks on one side of the track and posed nicely (below).
 This looked different from the Tenerife Lizards (Gallotia galloti) I had observed in April.
 It matches the illustration of Gallotia intermedia in my Collins field guide sufficiently well for me to count it as my trip quest, unless I am corrected by suitably qualified sources who state their own credentials in doing so.
-There are said to be around 100 individuals in this locality, compared to 500 in the north-east, and the landscape they inhabit is vast.
-The main threats to their survival are cited as predation by feral cats especially, and rats; hence they keep out of harm’s way in inaccessible places such as this.
+There are said to be around 100 individuals in this locality, compared to 500 in the north-west, and the landscape they inhabit is vast.
+The main threat to their survival is predation by feral cats especially, and rats; hence they try to keep out of harm’s way in inaccessible places.

 Tenerife Speckled Lizard (immature)

-At the top I headed southward into a vast area of arid and rocky habitat (pictured above).
+At the top I headed southward into a high plateau of arid and rocky habitat (pictured above, slide 2).
 Above everything always loomed the Mirador.
 Guaza’s origin was volcanic and there are extensive lava flows here.
-The landscape was spectacular and uplifting to walk in, but more of the mere 100 lizards I was searching for could be anywhere.
+The landscape was spectacular and uplifting to walk in, but more of the mere 100 lizards I was searching for might be anywhere.
 I concluded the most likely place to encounter Gallotia intermedia is therefore on the ascent.

-The area between my base and the scheduled protected area of Guaza is of marginal land that appears to cater for the marginalised, and so was unsuitable for walking as well.
+Between my base and the scheduled protected area of Guaza lies marginal land that appears to cater for the marginalised, and so was unsuitable for walking as well.
 This is not the tourist end of town.
-It is dotted with rough sleeper’s tents and rough shelters, and fringed with lines of the casually parked motor homes of their owner’s more affluent class of loafer.
+It is dotted with rough sleeper’s tents and rough shelters, and fringed with lines of the casually parked motor homes of their owners more affluent class of loafer.
 It is also very suitable lizard habitat and there were more encounters there as I headed out and back.
-But the individual in this next picture just does not seem right for a Tenerife Speckled, even should they occur that low down.
+But the individual in this next picture, with an ocellated back, is just not right for a Tenerife Speckled, even should they occur that low down.

 Tenerife Lizard (fem) Gallotia galloti